 - Chronic kidney disease and end-stage kidney disease

 Hypertension is considered the most common cause of ascending aortic aneurysm.
 On the other hand, atherosclerosis is considered the most common cause of descending aortic aneurysm.

-Preventive approaches include the elimination of hypertension risk factors or their reduction.
+Preventive approaches include the elimination or reduction of hypertension risk factors.

 - How is isolated systolic hypertension treated?